 These, ‘tailored’ products will be medically underwritten.
 This means the application process will assess your situation in-depth during the application process, instead of when you’re making a claim.
 Medical underwriting gives you peace of mind that your policy is tailored to you and reduces the risk of complications or delays when filing a claim.

-Purchasing retail life insurance with our service also means that you’ll be assigned an adviser to help you with your insurance.
+Purchasing retail life insurance with our service also means that you’ll be assigned a life insurance specialist to help you with your insurance.

-Our advisers can answer complicated questions and simplify the life insurance buying process for you.
-Should your circumstances change, an adviser can help adjust your policy accordingly, and when it comes time to file a claim, advisers can assist you or your beneficiaries to help make the process easier and quicker.
+Our specialists can answer complicated questions and simplify the life insurance buying process for you.
+Should your circumstances change, our team can help adjust your policy accordingly, and when it comes time to file a claim, our team can assist you or your beneficiaries to help make the process easier and quicker.